EPCCed/2021-10-28_package-perf_online/_episodes/03-benchmarking.md

      arithmetic mean as this can lead to incorrect conclusions.
 It is better to combine results using the timings and the convert this result into the rate.
 (If you need to combine rate metrics, you can use the harmonic mean rather than the arithmetic mean.)
-See [Scientific Benchmarking of Parallel Computing Systems](https://spcl.inf.ethz.ch/Teaching/2019-dphpc/hoefler-scientific-benchmarking.pdf)
+See, for example, [Scientific Benchmarking of Parallel Computing Systems](https://spcl.inf.ethz.ch/Teaching/2019-dphpc/hoefler-scientific-benchmarking.pdf)
      for more information on how to report performance data.)
  - You want an idea of the best case scenario to allow you to compare the